 Overseas aid is the best of Britain's values and traditionsSource: DFID

-reached with emergency food assistance
+women and girls reached with humanitarian assistance

 Overseas aid rescues livesSource: DFID